rajdhakate/CustomPresentation/README.md

 # CustomPresentation
 iOS Mail/Music app like Presentation animation.
-Written in Objective-C.
+Written in Objective-C. Please watch demo Presenation.mov

 ## How To Use